Exploring this magnificent castle and its history

 The beautiful but tiny St Margaret’s Chapel is the oldest building in Edinburgh!
 It was built around 1130 in honor of Queen Margaret by her son, King David I, following her death.
 She was known for her many charitable actions and was canonized by the Pope in 1250.
 Amid the hoards of tourists at the castle, you find calm and reverence within these walls.

-Mons Meg is an ancient cannon from 1457 which could send 330-pound shots as far as 2 miles away!
-The cannon sits on a terrace behind the St. Margarets Chapel.
+Mons Meg is an ancient cannon from 1457 that could send 330-pound shots as far as 2 miles away!
+The gun sits on a terrace behind the St. Margarets Chapel.
 It was a medieval times weapon of mass destruction.
-Weighing 13,000 pounds, the cannon had to be transported with a team of horses, oxen, and men at a pace of 9 miles a day.
-It was used as a weapon and was fired in celebration of Mary Queen of Scot’s wedding.
+Weighing 13,000 pounds, the cannons transport was a challenge.
+It had to be transported with a team of horses, oxen, and men at a pace of 9 miles daily.
+It was never used as a weapon and was fired to celebrate Mary Queen of Scot’s wedding.

-If you think the picture makes it look huge, you will be even more impressive in person like we were.
+If you think the picture makes it look huge, you will be even more impressed in person as we were.
 You can fit inside it!

 One O’Clock Gun

 Since 1861 at one o’clock every day, they fire the gun from the castle.
 This allowed ships in the Firth of Forth to set their clocks by it, and this tradition continues today.
-As you can imagine this is a popular event and draws lots of people.
+As you can imagine, this is a popular event and draws many people.
 This tradition does not occur on Sundays, Christmas, and Good Friday.

 Scottish National War Memorial

 The Scottish National War Memorial occupies a converted barrack block on the north side of Crown Square.
 To this day, the castle has a robust military presence.
 It is only appropriate a museum would pay tribute to that.
-The exterior is decorated with gargoyles and sculptures, while the interior contains monuments to individual regiments.
+The exterior decor has gargoyles and sculptures, while the interior contains monuments to individual regiments.

-The touching memorial commemorates Scottish soldiers who died in the two world wars and more recent conflicts.
-Upon the altar within the Shrine, at the highest point of the Castle Rock, is a sealed casket that contains the Rolls of Honor, which list over 197,000 names of those soldiers killed in the two World Wars.
-Names continue to be added as losses occur.
+The touching memorial commemorates Scottish soldiers who died in the two world wars and recent conflicts.
+Upon the altar within the Shrine, at the highest point of Castle Rock, is a sealed casket that contains the Rolls of Honor, which list over 197,000 names of those soldiers killed in the two World Wars.
+Names continue to grow as losses occur.